miriamposner/unix/getting_started_with_commandline.md

     wc *.txt

-The command **wc** means, appropriately enough, word count.
+The command **wc** means, appropriately enough, "word count."
 And there's that wildcard again!
 This time, we told our computer to add up the words contained in every document with the file extension **.txt**.

 Hmm, looks like I've got a ways to go on my novel...